Partia Razem: Foreign and defence policy

 Razem has been described as pro-European, and pro-NATO.
 The party supports an active role for Poland in the international community, citing the United Nations and OSCE as the most important organisations in that context.

 The party is a strong supporter of the European Union and has taken a stance against Brexit.
 The party believes that the EU, in its current form, represents the interests of 'big business', but has nonetheless found 'indisputable successes' and could be reformed to create a 'progressive' pan-European social and tax policy.
 The party is a proponent of stronger European integration.
-The party further proposes the creation of an EU army, and is also a supporter of transforming the EU into European United States.
+The party further proposes the creation of an EU army, and is also a supporter of federalizing the EU.

 On the other hand, in 2019 the party has criticised the Eurozone, stating that it had been 'poorly thought-out' and could lead to financial shocks in 'weaker Union economies', however adding that if the 'reformed' Eurozone were to become 'truly solidary', it would fully support Poland's adoption of the Euro.
 In the 2025 Polish presidential election, Razem presented a more pro-European stance, advocating an open-door migration policy, increased European Union cooperation and immediate adoption of the euro.